Assistant Professor, Mechanical and Civil Engineering

 MEE 4074 - Heat Transfer Laboratory

 - Assistant Professor of Mechanical Engineering, Florida Institute of Technology, Aug 2015-Present

 - Lead Engineer, Alabama Industrial Assessment Center, Jan 2011-Aug 2015

 - Director of the Heat Transfer Lab.
 (2015-Present)

-- Faculty Advisor of ASHRAE's Branch in FIT
+- Faculty Advisor of ASHRAE's Students Branch - Florida Institute of Technology (2015-Present)

 - Student Activities Chair-ASHRAE's Spacecoast Chapter (2015-Present)

 Dr. Najafi’s current research interests include Inverse Heat Conduction Problems; Renewable Energy and Energy Efficiency; Design/Optimization of Thermal Systems and Heat Transfer in Aerospace Applications.

 Selected Journal Articles: